Patronal Service and Luncheon

 This event is very popular with the invited widows and a good representation from the Company makes the day so much more special for them.

-Please contact the office to confirm your attendance.
+Please contact the office to confirm your attendance with notification of dietary requirements for guests where necessary.

 St Bride’s: Worship & Ministry